exchhattu/BiomedicalQASystem-Transformers-TransferLearning-MedQA/README.md

 #### Results

-Multiple experiments were carried randomly to avoid biases on data separation and to build a robust model.
+Multiple experiments were out carried randomly to avoid biases on data separation and to build a robust model.
-The best model obtained from fine-tuning the pre-trained model with a small learning rate and epoch is better than freezing entire transformer layers.
+The models obtained from fine-tuning the pre-trained model with a small learning rate are generally better than freezing entire transformer layers.
 The model with the best F1 score on validation and the independent dataset was selected for model serving.
 Here is a summary of the best result.